aidyp/adp/content/post/internet-explorer.md

 I've never been to New Zealand, and I've always wanted to go.
 Corona has put a stop to regular travel, but not to our regular programming.
 Let's go!

 The New Zealand government website seems a good destination.
-// website & IP here
+Their website, `www.govt.nz`, is found at `103.28.251.187`.

 ### traceroute